The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Toronto Zoo 10-year Capital Budget and Plan

-Yonge Dundas Square IconYonge-Dundas Square is a public square that accommodates approximately 300 events each year including third-party and self-programmed events.
+Yonge Dundas Square IconYonge-Dundas Square is a public square that can accommodate as many as 300 events annually including third-party and self-programmed events.
 These events encourage economic and cultural activities by showcasing businesses and drawing residents and tourists to the area.
-28 days are also set aside for the public to enjoy the square as a piazza.
+A minimum of 28 days are also set aside annually for the public to enjoy the square as a piazza.

 Yonge-Dundas Square Budget Note